markNZed/TaskFlow/README.md

 ## Contributors

-The initial React Task Processor code was based on the React chatbot client [https://github.com/YaokunLin/chatbot-react-React Task Processor](https://github.com/YaokunLin/chatbot-react-React Task Processor), and the initial NodeJS Task Processor code was based on the Node Express chatbot server [https://github.com/YaokunLin/chatbot-NodeJS Task Processor](https://github.com/YaokunLin/chatbot-NodeJS Task Processor).
+The initial React Task Processor code was based on the React chatbot client [https://github.com/YaokunLin/chatbot-react-React Task Processor](https://github.com/YaokunLin/chatbot-react-client), and the initial NodeJS Task Processor code was based on the Node Express chatbot server [https://github.com/YaokunLin/chatbot-server](https://github.com/YaokunLin/chatbot-NodeJS Task Processor).
 The generous developer of that code, Yaokun, replied by email on 2022-03-10 regarding the license, stating "I am glad you liked my repo, feel free to use my code.
 And I would appreciate it if you could cite my source repo when you release it to the public."

 # Future